-It is a felony under section 18-12-105.5 of the Colorado Revised Statutes (CRS) knowingly to possess a deadly weapon on the grounds of any public or private school.
+Under CRS 18-12-105.5, Colorado law makes it a felony to possess a deadly weapon on the grounds of any public or private school.
 A conviction is punishable by 1 – 1 ½ years in prison (with one-year mandatory parole), and/or a fine of up to $100,000.

 These penalties for possessing a weapon on school grounds are separate from and in addition to any punishment for using the weapon or committing another violation of Colorado gun laws or any other crime while in possession of the weapon.